SolarNetwork/solarnode-os-packages/wifi/debian/README.md

 file.
 Then, when the Pi boots up the WiFi credentials will be applied and the Pi will be able to connect to the network.

+## WiFi configuration changes

+The `sn-wifi-conf@wlan0.path` and `sn-wifi-conf@wlan0.service` units monitor the `/etc/wpa_supplicant/wpa_supplicant-wlan0.conf` path and handle two situations:

+ 1. The `sn-wifi-conf@wlan0.service` is enabled so when the system boots, if the WiFi config file exists, the `wpa_supplicant@wlan0` service will be started.
+ 2. The `sn-wifi-conf@wlan0.path` is enabled so if the WiFi config file changes, it will restart the `wpa_supplicant@wlan0` service.

+The `wpa_supplicant@wlan0.service` unit is _not enabled_ so that the `sn-wifi-conf@wlan` units
+can manage it instead.

 # Packaging

 This section describes how the `sn-wifi` package is created.